pagkly/Zed/Investopedia3/Direct Cost.md

 For example, in the construction of a building, a company may have purchased a window for $500 and another window for $600.
 If only one window is to be installed on the building and the other is to remain in inventory, consistent application of accounting valuation must occur.

-Companies typically trace these costs using two methods: [first-in, first-out (FIFO)](https://www.investopedia.com/terms/f/fifo.asp) or [last-in, first-out (LIFO)](https://www.investopedia.com/terms/l/lifo.asp).
+Companies typically trace these costs using two methods: [[first-in, first-out (FIFO)]](https://www.investopedia.com/terms/f/fifo.asp) or [[last-in, first-out (LIFO)]](https://www.investopedia.com/terms/l/lifo.asp).
 FIFO involves the assigning of costs, such as the purchase of inventory, based on what items arrived first.
 As inventory is used up in the production of goods, the first ones or the oldest inventory items are used first when measuring the cost of the item.
 Conversely, LIFO assigns the value of a cost item based on the last item purchased or added to inventory.